 The bottom line may be difficult to pinpoint however a rough estimate can be formulated after transporting many hunters over many years.
 I have seen outfitters advertise “100% success rate last year”, however, the overall success rate for that company in the past 5 years may be 71%.
 In 2014, Adventure Outfitters Alaska went 2 for 5.
 Less than 50%.
 But the true tail of the tape was that one group passed up a legal bull with 3 brow tines because it was 48 inches.
 Another group brought only bows.
 They couldn’t close the distance on a toad bull that hung up at 200 yards on day 6 of the hunt.
 They never saw him again but said he was dead to rights with a rifle.
 So, our success rate looked down that year, but could have easily been 4 for 5.
 A banner year for any company.
 Make sure the success rate you're looking at makes sense with the research you’ve done.
 Most hunt rate success is determined by total population of moose in the area, and how hard/effective the hunters hunt.
 I have asked dozens of outfitters and transporters what their success rate is and the average is somewhere between 60-75%.
 This is right on par with our overall average since 2013.

 Best of luck planning your future hunts!

-Give us a call and we’ll take you step by step!
+If you are ready to get planning your unguided moose hunt, check out our moose hunting page or give us a call and we'll take you step by step.
 If you’re up for the challenge, we can help you get everything dialed in and mission ready for the hunt of a lifetime!

 Jake Doth, Owner